-- Describe attitudes and behavior surrounding the use of alcohol and psychoactive drugs. - Demonstrate a working knowledge of the impact of alcoholism/ drug abuse in various segments of society. - Define his/her own attitudes about the alcoholic/addict. - Demonstrate understanding of the major treatment models. - Demonstrate a working knowledge of local groups and the organizations offering treatment services. - Demonstrate an intervention in a family or work station. - Demonstrate understanding of screening and assessment the alcoholic /addict. - Demonstrate Counseling skills for individuals, group and family. - Demonstrate Professional And Ethical Responsibilities.
+- Describe attitudes and behavior surrounding the use of alcohol and psychoactive drugs. - Demonstrate a working knowledge of the impact of alcoholism/ drug abuse in various segments of society. - Define his/her own attitudes about the alcoholic/addict. - Demonstrate understanding of the major treatment models. - Demonstrate a working knowledge of local groups and the organizations offering treatment services. - Demonstrate an intervention in a family or work station. - Demonstrate Professional readiness. - Demonstrate understanding of screening and assessment the alcoholic /addict. - Demonstrate treatment planning. - Demonstrate Counseling skills for individuals, group and family. - Demonstrate Professional And Ethical Responsibilities.